MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ## May 2023

 - **New.
 Overview page.** A new guided tour can be accessed from the overview page, to walk you through key migration steps and present general overviews of each core migration step.
 Links to relevant documentation are available at each stage.
 - **New.
-Migration filter setting.**  You can now filter content to be migrated by factors such as dates, file types, and invalid characters.
+Migration filter setting.**  You can now use factors such as dates, file types, and invalid characters to filter content for migration.
 Select filters from the migration setting panel that displays when scanned tasks are "copied to migration."
 - **Change.
 Summary report limit increase.** When bulk-downloading a scan or migration summary report for selected tasks, you can select up to 1000 tasks.
 The previous limit was 100.